In the recent past, we have had to contend with tragic news about people being struck by lightning.

 We might remember the case where at least 16 people were killed and dozens injured after lightning struck an SDA church in Rwanda on March 10, 2018.

 Many other cases have been reported from western Kenya.
-Check end of post for the linked articles.
+Check the end of post for the linked articles.

 In most of these cases, the victims were actually already sheltering in a building when the lightning struck.